Meet the sun: a G2 class star towards the middle of its lifespan.

 You can see here how the graph displays data that’s harder to see on the spectrum.
 It shows us little dips in wavelength intensity that our eyes can’t necessarily pick out among the colors of the spectrum.

 Spectral classification is an ongoing study.
 We haven’t seen all there is of the universe, so naturally, there are bound to be other types of stars not represented on this graph.
-We’ve already discovered a couple—L dwarfs and T dwarfs.
+We’ve already discovered a couple—L dwarfs, T dwarfs, and Y dwarfs.

 These guys are…well…let’s just say, they’re not quite stars and they’re not quite planets.